 The impressive shower, tiled with smooth river stones and having a large window facing the rainforest, has two separate nozzles and can accommodate a couple with room to spare.
 At night the turndown crew floats in while you are at dinner, lowering mosquito nets and illuminating the room with soft lighting.
 The one drawback is that in theory the cabins are air-conditioned, but the screened-in porch is open to the elements; much of that energy is going to waste.
 Management is looking at installing a retracting wall or curtain to eliminate this.

 You will probably not spend all that much time in your room, however.
-All-inclusive rates are set up much like they are for African safaris, with all meals, drinks, and activities thrown into the total.
-This way guests can truly customize their adventures to taste rather than price, whether it’s a simple hike with packed lunch in the reserve, swimming through caverns with headlamps on, or exploring the seldom-visited Maya ruins of Lubaantum.
+Guests can customize their adventures to their personal taste, whether it’s a simple hike with packed lunch in the reserve, swimming through caverns with headlamps on, or exploring the seldom–visited Maya ruins of Lubaantum.
 A river bisecting the property can be reached via a tram going down the hillside from the lodge and it’s a very peaceful waterway for kayaking.
-Other offsite opportunities include trips to waterfalls, snorkeling at the nearby Snake Keys, ATV trips to an abandoned sugar and rum factory, fishing, or a visit to a working small-scale chocolate factory utilizing local cacao.
-(For the latter, some of that chocolate will then show up in your dessert that night.)
+Other offsite opportunities include trips to waterfalls, snorkeling at the nearby Snake Keys, ATV trips to an abandoned sugar and rum factory, fishing, or a visit to a working small–scale chocolate factory utilizing local cacao.
+(For the latter, some of that chocolate will then show up in your dessert that night.

 Total Number of Rooms: 12